2022 United States House of Representatives elections in New York: District 23

 District 23 is based in the Southern Tier and Western New York, including Elmira, Corning, Jamestown, and outer Erie County.
 Due to redistricting, the district lost parts of the Finger Lakes such as Ithaca while picking up parts of Erie County formerly in the 27th district.
-The district has a PVI of R+12 and voted for Donald Trump by 17 points in 2020.
+The district had a PVI of R+12 and voted for Donald Trump by 17 points in 2020.
 The district's two incumbents, both Republicans, both declined to run for reelection: Joe Sempolinski, who was elected in August 2022 to fulfill the remaining term caused by Tom Reed's resignation, specifically ran for the seat as a placeholder and not as a permanent representative; and Chris Jacobs, of the old 27th district, announced that he would no longer seek election to the seat after his comments in support of gun control in the wake of the Robb Elementary School shooting upset many other Republicans and drew threats of primary challengers.